Gear Guide

 Frequently asked questions

-What tackle should be in a Long Island surf bag?
+What tackle should be in a Northeast coastal surf bag?

 A focused surf bag should include bucktails, swimmers, topwater lures, tins or metals, soft plastics, leader material, clips, hooks, pliers, and a small amount of backup terminal tackle.